kevinrwinter/simple-php-blog-symfony/README.md

 - Clone or copy into symfony-mamp and rename directory as "web"
 - Install dependencies with `composer install` and `npm install`
 - Point the project at [localhost:8007](http://localhost:8007)
-- Run the operations to create blog posts
+- Run the operations to create, review, update and delete blog posts

 ---